lichess-org/mobile/README.md

 First run the code generator:

 ```
-fvm flutter pub get
+flutter pub get
 dart run build_runner watch
 ```

-Check you have some connected device with: `fvm flutter devices`.
+Check you have some connected device with: `flutter devices`.

 If you target an android device you need to run these commands so the device can reach the local lila instance:
 ```